-• Develop and maintain working knowledge of the ever changing performance measures required by the FAST Act and how they could impact AQ.

-- Coordinate special AQ/MOVES training when needed. - Provide support to the KYTC Office of Local Programs and local agencies for Congestion Management and Air Quality (CMAQ) related issues, as requested.
+- Develop and submit annual Alternative Fuel Corridor application on behalf of KYTC for FHWA. - Develop and maintain working knowledge of the ever-changing performance measures required by the FAST Act and how they could impact AQ. - Coordinate special AQ/MOVES training when needed. - Provide support to the KYTC Office of Local Programs and local agencies for Congestion Management and Air Quality (CMAQ) related issues, as requested.
 Assist District, ADD, MPO, and local government offices with the preparation of CMAQ applications including emission calculations and documentation. - Participate in Congestion Management, Mobility, Speed, VMT, Green Initiatives, and Safety teams as needed. - Provide assistance with performance measures as needed when related to AQ. - Other duties and special projects as assigned.

-- Ozone and PM{2.5} regional conformity analysis as required for projects in nonattainment and maintenance areas. - Conforming statewide and MPO planning documents. - Data to Division of Air Quality as requested. - Emission calculations for CMAQ applications, Green House Gases/Cross Cutting (GHG/CC) as requested. - VIN/Fleet data for use with MOVES. - KYTC AQ website updates - Performance measures pertaining to AQ.
+- Ozone and PM2.5 regional conformity analysis as required for projects in nonattainment and maintenance areas. - Conforming statewide and MPO planning documents. - Data to Division of Air Quality as requested. - Emission calculations for CMAQ applications, Green House Gases/Cross Cutting (GHG/CC) as requested. - VIN/Fleet data for use with MOVES. - KYTC AQ website updates. - Performance measures pertaining to AQ. - 2019 Alternative Fuel Corridor application for FHWA. - Park-n-Ride database.

-For items such as travel, mileage, equipment and other costs directly associated to the completion of this work chapter.
+- \$2,000 Other Operational Cost - For items such as travel, mileage, equipment and other costs directly associated to the completion of this work chapter.

-CHAPTER 12 Multimodal Freight Transportation
+CHAPTER 12 Multimodal Freight Transportation RESPONSIBLE UNIT Division of Planning Multimodal Programs Branch

 The Modal Team collects data, plans, promotes, and assists in the development of a multimodal and intermodal transportation system in Kentucky.
 The modal programs addressed in this chapter are public riverports, railroads, truck freight, and ferryboats.
-The team will administer and have oversight/support of ferry operations, Ferryboat Formula Funds (FBP), Kentucky Railroad Crossing and Safety Improvement (KRCSI) grants, Kentucky Riverport Improvement (KRI) grants, and other federal or state multimodal contracts.
+The team will administer and have oversight/support of ferry operations, Ferryboat Formula Funds (FBP), Kentucky Railroad Crossing Improvement (KRCI) grants, Kentucky Riverport Improvement (KRI) grants, and other federal or state multimodal contracts.
 The team serves as staff support for the Water Transportation Advisory Board (WTAB) and Kentucky Freight Advisory Committee for Transportation (KFACT).